Collinson Point Provincial Park

-Description

-The park shares a long common border with Mount Galiano Community Park, of which it is a de facto extension.
+The park shares a long common border with Mount Galiano Community Park, of which it is an extension.
 Most of the remaining boundary is constituted by the shoreline.

 History

 The park was established in 2004, by acquisition from a private owner.
-Prior to 1988, the property had belonged to the forest company MacMillan Bloedel as part of its Galiano holdings, which itself had previously belonged to the Vancouver Coal Mining and Land Company (which acquired them by colonial grant).
+Prior to 1988, the property had belonged to the forest company MacMillan Bloedel as part of its Galiano holdings, which itself had previously belonged to the Vancouver Coal Mining and Land Company (who acquired the land by colonial grant).
 MacMillan Bloedel built the Phillimore Point Trail which passes through the Park.

 Geology

 The main feature is soft sandstone of the Upper Cretaceous Nanaimo Group, frequently exposed, otherwise with a thin overburden of podzolic soil.
 The sandstone is distinguished by its flowing, rounded forms; these appear to be volcanic bubbles but are actually the result of erosion by weathering.
 There are also areas of shale.
 The topography is steep, with occasional small plateaux; the park is basically the sheer southern slope of Mount Galiano.